 In addition to saving the employee federal income taxes, the employer would not have to withhold employment taxes on that portion of the employee’s compensation.
 As the IRS’s Coordinated Issue Paper points out, taxpayers can achieve this tax result by structuring the Employee Tool and Equipment Plan as an “Accountable Plan” pursuant to Code Sec.
 62(c).

 To qualify as an Accountable Plan, the Plan must meet some very minimal requirements.
-Specifically, the Plan must require the employee to substantiate the expense and the Plan must provide that the employee must return any amount in excess of the amount of the expense that is substantiated.
+Specifically, the Plan must be for expenses connected to the employer’s business, require the employee to substantiate the expense, and provide that the employee must return any amount in excess of the amount of the expense that is substantiated.